PLEASE BE PATIENT, AS WE'RE STILL WORKING ON THE SITE. IT SHOULD BE FINISHED SOON!

 * Party balconies have no stairway or ladder.
 It's used as a horizontal escape route from one apartment to an adjacent one.

-TIP: Many fire escapes have been altered in recent years.
-In addition to being damaged, many fire escapes have been intentionally chained, locked, held together by bungee cords or partially disassembled.
-Always check for damage, alterations, locking devices, corrosion, and loose masonry at connection points when using or working in the vicinity of fire escapes.
+Always check for damage, alterations, locking devices, corrosion, and loose masonry at connection points when using or working near fire escapes

 FIREMEN TODAY CAN STILL USE MANY FIRE ESCAPES FOR RESCUE.
 KNOW HOW TO IDENTIFY THE TYPE OF FIRE ESCAPE, IT'S OPERATION AND HAZARDS.